 The Best DVD For White Belts and Beginners

 Now that it is clear that nothing but the fundamentals should be the subject of choice for a white belt, let’s go deeper.
 Even amongst the basics, there are so many titles to choose from that even a black belt would be confused!
 So, to give beginners a fighting chance, we decided to dig through the digital mines and retrieve only what really makes sense.
 In order to reduce the clutter, we made a selection of the top white belt instructionals out there.
 Which one is the best DVD for white belts and beginners?
 We’ll expect to hear the verdict from you, once you’ve gone through all of them.

 Digital learning is a valuable tool for any grappler, regardless of level.
 It is very important to know what you’re looking for when selecting an instructional.
 For one, skip the YouTube videos, webinars and or partial instructions.
 To lessen the confusion go for structure.
-A DVD should make sense in terms how stuff area presented.
+A DVD should make sense in terms of how stuff area presented.
 If you can keep up with it while understanding how things link up, you’ve struck gold.
 Just be sure to demonstrate patience and not watch the last disc straight away in search of cool techniques.
-There is no cutting corners in BJJ, whether in real life or digital!
+There are no cutting corners in BJJ, whether in real life or digital!

 Closed Guard by Bernardo Faria